-The Earth is always moving, usually so slowly that we don't notice.
-On occasions the earth can move very suddenly, this is called an earthquake.
+The Earth is always moving.
+It often moves so slowly that we don't notice it moving.
+Sometimes the earth can move very suddenly.
+This is called an earthquake.
 Most earthquakes occur in the earth's crust.
 The crust covers our earth with layers of rock as deep as 30 feet.

-Earthquakes can happen when plates below the Earth's crust push or pull against each other.
+Earthquakes happen when plates below the Earth's crust push or pull against each other.
 This causes the rock to fracture or crack, which is called a fault.
 There are different types of faults.
 One common type is a strike-slip fault.
 Rocks on one side of this fault try to move past rocks on the other side of the fault which causes energy to build up.
 Like a super stretched rubber band, rocks will snap past each other causing movement.
-A second type, called a thrust or reverse fault, pushes the lower level of older rock above the newer rock.
+A second type of earth quake is called a thrust or reverse fault.
+It pushes the lower level of older rock above the newer rock.

 Use the three period lesson to teach new terms.
 You can use this printout as three part or nomenclature cards.

 For more about the earth's movement check out Plate Tectonics and Continental Drift.